 The vegetation of the reserve is mainly grassland with patches of scrub and deciduous reverie forests.
-What makes the Koshi Tappu special is that many birds seen here are not found on other parts of Nepal.
-The reserve has recorded around 439 species of bird variety, some of which fly all the way from Siberia during winter.
-A wide variety of ducks, herons, storks, egrets, ibis are seen on the riverbanks.
+What makes the Koshi Tappu so special?
+It is because many birds seen here are not found on other parts of Nepal.
+The reserve has registered around 439 species of bird variety, some of which fly all the way from Siberia during winter.
+A wide range of various fauna including ducks, herons, storks, egrets, ibis is seen on the riverbanks.
 Koshi Tappu Reserve also has one of the few elephant stables of Asia.
-Other animals found here are wild buffalo, wild boar, hog deer, spotted deer, blue bull and jackal.
-Gharials crocodile and Genetic dolphin are the other attractions in the reserve.
-The best time to visit Koshi Tappu is Between October and March.
+Other animals that are spotted here are wild buffalo, wild boar, hog deer, spotted deer, blue bull and jackal.
+Gharials crocodile and Gangetic dolphin are the other attractions in the reserve.
+Between October and March is considered as the best time to visit Koshi Tappu.
 Regular bus services are available from Kathmandu and other major cities.
-Another option is to fly to Biratnagar and then drive to Laukahi or Prakashpur.
+Another alternative is to take flight from Kathmandu to Biratnagar and then drive to Laukahi or Prakashpur.

-Koshi Tappu Wildlife Reserve spreads over Saptari and Sunsari districts in East Nepal, defined by the eastern and western embankments of the Koshi River.
+Koshi Tappu Wildlife Reserve is extended over Saptari and Sunsari districts in East Nepal, defined by the eastern and western embankments of the Koshi River.

-- Best sport for bird watching in Nepal
+- The best sport for bird watching in Nepal

 - The habitat of wild buffaloes, Hog deer, Wild boar, spotted deer Jackles and Gangetic Dolphin

 - Boating and Rafting on Sapta Koshi River

 - Airport Pick up and Drop